 Corpus Christi Catholic School offers an excellent academic program rooted in our Catholic faith which works to build good character among all of our students.
-In addition to our traditional K-8 education, we have been building a Spanish Immersion Program which is in its fifth year.
-We’ve outlined each grade’s core curriculum and provide information on our immersion program.
-In addition to our core curriculum, all K-8th grade students take Spanish, music, computers, art, physical wellness, and religion classes to best round out their education.
+In addition to our core curriculum, all K-8th grade students take Spanish intensive, music, computers, art, physical wellness, and religion classes to best round out their education.

 First graders` language arts instruction is based on the Harcourt Reading Program which provides the springboard for reading, phonics, spelling, and writing.
 First graders also participate in an individualized reading program which enables them to take home books that suit their reading ability level.
 Parent volunteers visit the classroom to read one-on-one with individual students to encourage comprehension and fluency.
 In addition to our Scott Foresman/Addison Wesley math program, children are encouraged to use the IXL and Ten Marks programs which supplement and provide additional practice and challenge.